 While you’re asking your attendees about their content and format preferences, ask what other types of sessions they’d like to see next year.
 This can add another layer of engagement and may help your attendees feel like a part of the process.

-The life of your our content doesn’t have to end at the conference.
+The life of your our content doesn’t have to end with the event.
 Re-use these educational materials year-round to stay on your attendees’ radars.
-Ask speakers to help promote your event before and after your conference by providing new content specifically for your marketing purposes.
+Ask speakers to help promote your event on social media before and after your conference by providing new content specifically for your marketing purposes.